devprime/devprime-azure-container-apps/README.md

 [CosmosDB Bicep](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb/manage-with-bicep)

 **Trademarks**
-This project may contain trademarks or logos for projects, products, or services
+- This project may contain trademarks or logos for projects, products, or services
+- This sample code is proprietary to devprime